 While the device’s manufacturer claims Essure is safe and effective, thousands of women disagree.
 They say the metal coils caused them injuries such as perforation of the fallopian tube, neurological damage and severe pain.
 In some cases, women died from complications.

-In September 2015, the FDA held a meeting to examine the safety of the product after their records showed thousands of reported adverse events.
+In September 2015, the FDA held a meeting to examine the safety of the product after reports of thousands of adverse events.

 How Does Essure Work?